 Here's Why You Should Retain BD (BDX) Stock in Your Portfolio

-Investors continue to be optimistic about BD (BDX) owing to its slew of product launches and regulatory approvals.
+Investors continue to be optimistic about BD (BDX) owing to its slew of regulatory approvals and strategic deals.

-Becton, Dickinson and Company BDX, popularly known as BD, is well poised for growth in the coming quarters, backed by its slew of product launches over the past few months.
-A robust third-quarter fiscal 2021 performance, along with a number of regulatory approvals, is expected to contribute further.
-Significant consolidation and stiff competition persist.
+Becton, Dickinson and Company BDX, popularly known as BD, is well poised for growth in the coming quarters, backed by its slew of strategic deals over the past few months.
+A robust fourth-quarter fiscal 2021 performance, along with several regulatory approvals, is expected to contribute further.
+Significant consolidation and a stiff competitive landscape persist.

 Image Source: Zacks Investment Research